Chichagof Dream accidents and incidents

 (MS Spirit of Nantucket) On November 8, 2007, to prevent sinking, the ship was deliberately run aground by its Captain near Virginia Beach VA.
 The boat was on 10-day US East Coastal cruise and en-route from Alexandria VA to Charleston SC.

 It started to take on water after striking an underwater object at ~5:30 am.
 The collision resulted in below waterline hull damage (2x12 inch / 5x30 cm gash).
 The vessel was carrying a total of 61 passengers and 5 crew.
 No injuries were reported.

 (MS Nantucket Clipper) On July 24, 2004, the ship reported a Norovirus outbreak (gastrointestinal illness) with infected 6 passengers (out of 51, or 11,8%).
-All sick suffered from Noro virus symptoms (predominantly vomiting and diarrhea) and were quarantined to their cabins for 48 hours.
+All sick suffered from Norovirus symptoms (predominantly vomiting and diarrhoea) and were quarantined to their cabins for 48 hours.

 The cruise itinerary (July 1-26) ended in port Buffalo New York.

 (MS Nantucket Clipper) on January 1, 2003, during Caribbean holiday cruise, to the CDC was reported a Norovirus outbreak (gastrointestinal illness) with infected 5 passengers (5,8% of all) and 5 crew (14,7% of all).
-All sick suffered from Noro virus symptoms (stomach cramps, predominantly vomiting and diarrhea) and were quarantined to their cabins.
+All sick suffered from Norovirus symptoms (stomach cramps, predominantly vomiting and diarrhoea) and were quarantined to their cabins.

 The ship was on Caribbean voyage starting December 28 (2002) from Charleston SC.